ascpixi/cosmos-coroutines/README.md

 Other than this, it can act as a normal cooperative kernel task scheduler.

 ## Installing
-To install Cosmos.Coroutines, you can use NuGet; either use the NuGet package manager in your IDE of choice, or, in a package manager terminal, type in:
+To install Cosmos.Coroutines, you can use [NuGet](https://www.nuget.org/packages/Cosmos.Coroutines); either use the NuGet package manager in your IDE of choice, or, in a package manager terminal, type in:
 ```powershell
 NuGet\Install-Package Cosmos.Coroutines -Version 1.0.0
 ```

 ## Usage
-After importing the library to your project, you will be able to include a `using Cosmos.System.Coroutines` directive.
+After importing the library into your project, you will be able to include a `using Cosmos.System.Coroutines` directive.
 This will result in the following classes being available to you:
 - `Coroutine` - represents a single coroutine.
 A coroutine can belong to only one `CoroutinePool`.
 - `CoroutinePool` - manages multiple coroutines and schedules stepping through iterations (`yield`s).
 A global `CoroutinePool` is allocated on startup and can be accessed using `CoroutinePool.Main`.
 This pool will not affect the execution of the OS in any way until `StartPool` will be called.
-- `CoroutineControlPoint` - the object returned by `IEnumerator`s that the `Coroutine` constructor accepts.
+- `CoroutineControlPoint` - an object returned by IEnumerators and accepted by the "Coroutine" constructor.
 Specifies whether the coroutine should be ticked at a given time.
 - `WaitFor` - a `CoroutineControlPoint` that waits for the specified amount of nanoseconds.
 - `WaitUntil` - a `CoroutineControlPoint` that waits until a condition is met.
 - `WaitIndefinetly` - a `CoroutineControlPoint` that halts the coroutine until it's explicitly un-halted through said control point.